oberondart/Starscript/README.md

-# starscript-
+# Starscript
-minimalistic scripting language
+A minimalistic scripting language built in JavaScript, desgined to be easy to learn and fun to use ⭐